hauke96/simple-task-manager/doc/authentication.md

 We can build a custom solution where the server does not has any state to store.
 All the information is securely stored on the client (specifically the local storage of the browser).

+## Encryption key

+When the server starts, it initializes the authentication service (`auth.go:Init()`) and chooses an encryption key at random (precisely: The SHA-256 hash of 256 random bytes).
+This key is later used when creating the secret of a token.

 ## Token structure

 A token consists of three fields: